Monjeet505/google_homepage/README.md

 THis is my first project on HTML and CSS
-The project is off making a clone website of google.
+The project is about making a clone of google homepage